 Working Group Consensus on Whether to Clarify the Definition of Complex Metering

 Non-IOU working group members propose that the Commission should require the IOUs to provide additional clarification on the definition of complex metering and when complex metering is required.
 They believe that providing more upfront transparency regarding how utilities determine the need for complex metering would reduce uncertainty in costs and the timing associated with the interconnection process and further Commission goals of streamlining interconnections.

+For DC-coupled systems specifically, CESA initially sought clarity regarding whether a standard metering solution such as a dual meter/billing solution could in fact protect NEM integrity.
+However, the working group determined that such a solution is not viable due to the potential for time-of-use rate arbitrage.
+The working group thus agree that, for DC-coupled systems, there is no need for the Commission to clarify the definition of standard and complex metering, as such solutions are not applicable to DC-coupled systems.
+However, they agree that the Commission should direct the utilities to provide additional stakeholder transparency about existing options for DC-coupled systems to interconnect as recommended in Proposal 2.

 The IOUs support providing additional transparency on project factors that trigger the need for complex metering.
 Appendix B was presented during the WG meetings and the IOUs believe that this type of information provides additional transparency and is proposed to be made available via the IOUs respective public interconnection websites.